tensorflow/tensorflow/g3doc/LangRef.md

     dim-and-symbol-use-list `:` memref-type
 ```

 Reshapes the input to the requested shape.
-The reshape instruction creates a new
+The reshape operation creates a new
 memref, but changes how the total dimension size is factored into individual
 dimensions sizes as long as the products of the dimension sizes of both shapes
 are the same.
 For example, a `16x16xf32` memref can be reshaped into a